thomasWeise/aitoa-code/README.md

 The [book](http://thomasweise.github.io/aitoa/index.html) is available in the following formats:

-1. as [pdf](http://thomasweise.github.io/aitoa/aitoa.pdf), in the [PDF](http://en.wikipedia.org/wiki/Pdf) format for reading on the computer and/or printing (but please don't print this, save paper),
+1. [aitoa.pdf](http://thomasweise.github.io/aitoa/aitoa.pdf), in the [PDF](http://en.wikipedia.org/wiki/Pdf) format for reading on the computer and/or printing (but please don't print this, save paper),
-2. as [html](http://thomasweise.github.io/aitoa/aitoa.html), in the [HTML5](http://en.wikipedia.org/wiki/HTML5) format for reading in the browser on any device,
+2. [aitoa.html](http://thomasweise.github.io/aitoa/aitoa.html), in the [HTML5](http://en.wikipedia.org/wiki/HTML5) format for reading in the browser on any device,
-3. as [epub](http://thomasweise.github.io/aitoa/aitoa.epub), in the [EPUB3](http://en.wikipedia.org/wiki/EPUB) format for reading on mobile phones or other hand-held devices, and
+3. [aitoa.epub](http://thomasweise.github.io/aitoa/aitoa.epub), in the [EPUB3](http://en.wikipedia.org/wiki/EPUB) format for reading on mobile phones or other hand-held devices, and
-4. as [azw3](http://thomasweise.github.io/aitoa/aitoa.azw3), in the [AZW3](http://en.wikipedia.org/wiki/Kindle_File_Format) format for reading on [Kindle](http://en.wikipedia.org/wiki/Amazon_Kindle) and similar devices.
+4. [aitoa.azw3](http://thomasweise.github.io/aitoa/aitoa.azw3), in the [AZW3](http://en.wikipedia.org/wiki/Kindle_File_Format) format for reading on [Kindle](http://en.wikipedia.org/wiki/Amazon_Kindle) and similar devices.

 ## 2. How to Use

 The source code is provided at [GitHub](http://github.com/thomasWeise/aitoa-code) as a [Maven](http://en.wikipedia.org/wiki/Apache_Maven) project for [Java 1.8](http://en.wikipedia.org/wiki/Java_version_history#Java_SE_8) along with settings for the [Eclipse](http://www.eclipse.org/) developer environment.
 I therefore recommend using Eclipse for exploring and playing around with it.
 Once you have checked-out the code and imported it as existing project in Eclipse, you need to right-click the project, choose "Maven" and then "Update Project".
-This will automatically download the required dependencies (currently, only [Junit 4.12](http://junit.org/junit4/) and set up the folder structure properly.
+This will automatically download the required dependencies (currently, only [Junit 4.12](http://junit.org/junit4/)) and set up the folder structure properly.

 ## 3. License